Open Access Review

 The four Funding Bodies are committed to supporting successful approaches to open access publishing through the REF.
 Working alongside colleagues within UKRI, the UK funding bodies will also carry out a review of the REF open access policy.
 A REF OA working group has been established to take this work forward.

-The OA policy for the REF after next will build upon the evidence from UKRI OA consultation, with a view to carry out a separate, REF-specific consultation in the first quarter of 2020.
+The OA policy for the REF after next will build upon the evidence from UKRI OA consultation, with a view to carry out a separate, REF-specific consultation in 2020.
 The OA policy for the REF after next will be communicated following an analysis of the responses to the consultation.
 It is the intention to align as closely as possible to the UKRI OA policy, whilst taking into account the differences for a policy associated with grant funded research and research that is submitted to a UK-wide research assessment exercise.

 We recognise that the four funding bodies will need to give due notice to the sector of any changes to its OA policy for the REF after next.
 Therefore, we anticipate that any changes to the REF OA policy will not come into effect on 1 January 2021 (i.e. the beginning of the next REF exercise).
 We ask the sector to work on the basis of continuation of existing REF 2021 policy at this stage.
 Notice given to the sector will be appropriate to, and reflective of, the requirements of policy implementation.